Nox44-taken/Choas-personal/readme.md

         turn: 430 ignore this for display only
       ]

+  - added am card called New Auth Note that allows works like the generic authors note since the multiple scripts affect the generic plot component.
+After changing it, just make any input (do/say/story) to trigger its addition to AN

 - added a prompt debug card well its original purpose was fixed so it just shows current time. change its triggers if you want so that it can appear in your story
 - made TAS compatible with 3rd person perspective, check under (youwords) feel free to add your character name i have mine as Nox
 - also added healing of ep and mana to basic healing mechanisms